symfony/symfony-docs/form/form_themes.rst

 Applying Themes to Single Forms
 -------------------------------

-Although most of the times you'll apply form themes globally, you may need to apply a theme only to some specific form.
+Although most of the times you will apply form themes globally, you may need to apply a theme only to some specific form.
 You can do that with the :ref:`form_theme Twig tag <reference-twig-tag-form-theme>`: